The listings featured on this site are from companies from which this site receives compensation. Read the

 Winner: EveryPlate

-EveryPlate is definitely the winner here because the company is known for being one of the most affordable meal delivery services.
+Simply put – EveryPlate is the most affordable meal delivery service on the market.
 The meals start at $1.49 per serving.
+Virtually no other service even comes close.

 Shipping is always $9.99 per week with EveryPlate, but the starting prices do vary a little depending on the number of servings you order.
-The lowest price is available for any four-serving box, but it goes up a little for the smaller two-serving boxes.
-EveryPlate offers a great discount for new customers – $1.49/meal on your 1st box + 20% off next 2 boxes!.
+The lowest price is available for any 6-serving box and the largest 4-serving box, but it goes up a little for the smaller 2-serving boxes.
+EveryPlate also offers a discount for new customers – Try Everyplate at $1.49/meal.

-Blue Apron is priced a little higher at $5.74 per serving.
-The starting price is for the maximum amount of servings, four servings of four meals in the box.
-The per-serving price goes up a bit when you order fewer meals or if you make an order for just two people.
+Blue Apron is priced a little higher at $3.74 per serving.
+The starting price is for the maximum amount of servings, which is 4 servings of 5 meals in the box.
+The per-serving price goes up a bit when you order fewer meals or if you make an order for just 2 people.

-Shipping is the same for Blue Apron at $9.99 per box.
-There are also add-ons like wine and market items that you can shop for on the website.
+Shipping costs a bit more at Blue Apron, at $10.99 per box.
+There are also add-ons and market items that you can shop for on the website.
 These will appear as separate pricing and shipping structures that you’ll see before you check out.
-There’s always a great promotion when you sign up as well that can help save money – Enjoy $180 off across your first 6 orders.
+There’s always a great promotion when you sign up as well that can help save money – Enjoy meals starting as low as $5.59!.

 EveryPlate